RAQUEL SALAZAR is a Chilean-American cinematographer and director.

-She then went on to formalize her journalism and storytelling background as a staff producer and videographer at BRIC TV -- creating non-fiction films covering criminal justice, immigration and youth issues.
+She then went on to formalize her storytelling background as a staff producer/director and videographer at BRIC TV -- creating non-fiction films covering criminal justice, immigration and youth issues.

-Her films have earned her several Emmy® nominations and accolades along the way.
+Her films have broadcasted on U.S. public television and have earned her several Emmy® nominations and accolades along the way.

 New York Women in Film & Television

 2017 Bushwick Film Festival Official Selection, "Sounds of Brownsville"

 2017 Northside Festival & Conference, "Seeing Myself"

 2017 Ippies Award, "Seeing Myself" - Best Video, 1st Place